appgurueu/codeguessing/Readme.md

 * 50: Silly Markov chain in Java.
 * 51: Turing Machine to find the length of a string, implemented in C.
 * 52: Two infinite Thue-Morse sequence generators in Haskell.
-* 53: The pinnacle of clean coding practices, written in PHP as appropriate.
+* 53: The pinnacle of clean coding practices to validate a box drawing, written in PHP as appropriate.
+* 54: A very basic raytracer in Go which renders a skinned Stanford bunny.
+	* Note: The Stanford bunny (`bnuuy.obj`) is not licensed freely, but is available for noncommercial use.
+See `bnuuy.obj` for details.